MrPrimate/ddb-adventure-muncher/docs/guide.md

 ## Install

 There are two parts to install to get munching.
-This guide assumes you're using Adventure Muncher 0.4.0+ and DDB Importer 2.4.0+.

 * Install the [DDB Importer](https://foundryvtt.com/packages/ddb-importer/) module into Foundry.
 * [Adventure Muncher](https://github.com/MrPrimate/ddb-adventure-muncher/releases/latest) to generate an adventure to import into Foundry using DDB Importer.